QuantEcon/lecture-source-py/rst_files/amss2.rst

         u_{c,\ell} (c,\ell) &\sim 0 \\
         \end{aligned}

-With these understandings, equations :eq:`TS_barg10a` and :eq:`TS_barg11b` simplify in the case of the CRRA utility function.
+With these understandings, equations :eq:`TS_barg10a` and :eq:`TS_barg11b` simplify in the case of the CRRA utility function

 They become